Kicking it off in Porto

 Wandering a town and getting lost is a good way to learn where things are.
 This is something I normally do.
 Picking a landmark, such as a church steeple or the like, gives you a point of reference.
-I've found I often do not need have to read the map (if you are only going to be in a place a day or two - use the map).
+I've found I often do not need to have a map (if you are only going to be in a place a day or twouse the map).

 It was on such a meander that I found some graffiti and thought the two would be nice touch.
 There seems to be a lot in Porto, so these are a sort of representative of it all (only grafitti, not commissioned 'street art').

 Then I decided to make the whole post about Porto's graffiti.

 The time there was just meeting people and an occasional peek into a place which caught my attention.